 Keratometry.
 In this test your eye doctor focuses a circle of light on your cornea and measures the reflection to determine the basic shape of your cornea.

 Computerized corneal mapping.
-Special photographic tests, such as optical coherence tomography and corneal topography, record images of your cornea to create a detailed shape map of your cornea's surface.
-The tests can also measure the thickness of your cornea.
+Special photographic tests, such as corneal tomography and corneal topography, record images to create a detailed shape map of your cornea.
+Corneal tomography can also measure the thickness of your cornea.
+Corneal tomography can often detect early signs of keratoconus before the disease is visible by slit-lamp examination.

 Eyeglasses or soft contact lenses.
 Glasses or soft contact lenses can correct blurry or distorted vision in early keratoconus.
 But people frequently need to change their prescription for eyeglasses or contacts as the shape of their corneas change.